rocBLAS programming guide#

 clients/common#

-Common code used by both rocblas-benchmark and rocblas-test
+This folder includes common code used by both rocblas-benchmark and rocblas-test.

 clients/samples#